Mark 4 nuclear bomb: Design

-The Mark 4 was 60 in in diameter and 128 in long, the same basic dimensions as Mark 3.
+The Mark 4 Mod 0 was 60 in in diameter and 128 in long, the same basic dimensions as Mark 3.
 It weighed slightly more at 10800 to 10900 lb, depending on the specific Mark 4 version.
 (Mark 3 weighed 10300 lb.)

-In addition to being easier to manufacture, the Mark 4 introduced the concept of in-flight insertion (IFI), a weapons safety concept which was used for a number of years.
+In addition to being easier to manufacture, the Mark 4 Mod 1 introduced the concept of in-flight insertion (IFI), a weapons safety concept which was used for a number of years.
 An IFI bomb has either manual or mechanical assembly, which keeps the nuclear core stored outside the bomb until close to the point that it may be dropped.
 Arming the Mark 4 required opening the casing's front hatch, removing the forward polar cap, two outer pentagonal lenses with their detonators, and two inner explosive blocks, and exposing the pit (the lenses and blocks weighed an aggregate 156 kilograms).
 The pit's aluminum pusher had a removable 12 centimeter diameter, 1 kilogram trap door, and its uranium tamper had a removable 12 centimeter diameter, 3 kilogram trap door.
 The weaponeer could then insert or remove the core with the use of a special vacuum tool.

 Mark 4 models used composite uranium and plutonium fissile pits, as well as uranium and plutonium only pits.
 The exact pit assemblies were common with several other U.S. nuclear weapons, the Type C and Type D pit assemblies.

 Along with being composite cores, the device was the first weapon to rely upon levitated-pit implosion.
 These early weapons with a levitated pit had a removable pit, called an open-pit.
 It was stored separately, in a special capsule called a birdcage.

 Various versions of the Mark 4 had explosive yields of 1, 3.5, 8, 14, 21, 22, and 31 kilotons (4 to 130 TJ).

 Operational history

 About 550 Mark 4 nuclear weapons were produced.
 The Mark 4 was succeeded by the Mk6, which was generally similar but much improved.

+Beginning in 1950, the US military began to deploy non-nuclear Mark 4 assemblies overseas, including in the United Kingdom (July 1950), and aboard several aircraft carriers in 1950 and 1951.
+A contingent of 9 Mark 4 non-nuclear assemblies were deployed to Guam in 1950, and Truman authorized the transfer of fissile cores to the base in April 1951.